File 320 · Open (well-documented, details debated)

 Khufu's body

 The tomb's occupant is absent.
-Claimed No mummy of Khufu has ever been found in the pyramid; the burial was robbed in antiquity, leaving the King's Chamber's granite sarcophagus empty [2].
+Claimed No mummy of Khufu has ever been found in the pyramid; the burial was robbed in antiquity, leaving the King's Chamber's granite sarcophagus empty.
+Whether he was ever interred there, or moved, cannot now be established [2].

 Primary material.